 AYC is run by elected volunteer Flag Officers and Committees.
-The Club also employs experienced full-time staff including a Club Manager and assistant in the office, and Boatmen and an Instructor outside and on the water.
+The Club also employs experienced full-time staff including a Club Manager, an Assistant to Club Manager, Boatmen and a Resident Instructor.
 Additional seasonal staff are taken on as necessary.
 Members are however actively encouraged to participate with Committees, bridge duties, events and crewing of the safety boats.

 AYC is a great place to learn to sail and take part in all aspects of racing.